Find out about the different types of edible salt and how to use to use them.

 Sel gris

-It is a coarse salt with a high moisture content and therefore a mild amount of saltiness.
+It is a coarse salt with a high moisture content and has a mild amount of saltiness.

 Uses: It is expensive but less so than the fleur de sel, and well suited for any type of cooking.